-- A. When a student has successfully met the Essential Learner Outcomes of College and Career Readiness metric for each outcome: - 1.
-A notation shall be made in the student's cumulative record.
-Such information will be communicated to parent(s)/guardian(s) in writing. - 2.
-Students who meet the College and Career Readiness metric for the high school Essential Learner Outcomes of College and Career Readiness assessments have met an essential criterion for graduating from the Millard Public Schools.
-Upon successful completion of the required number of credits and Personal Learning Plan as defined by Policy 6320 and Rule 6320.1, students shall be eligible for a graduation diploma from the Millard Public Schools. - B. If a student has not met the College and Career Readiness metric for a given Essential Learner Outcome of College and Career Readiness, the following shall occur: - 1.
-The school/district will initiate a consistent and collaborative problem solving and intervention model called Multi-Tiered Systems of Support (MTSS).
-Records of problem solving and intervention strategies are required. - 2.
-Utilizing the MTSS problem solving process, school representatives will offer the student learning activities that address recognized Essential Learner Outcomes of College and Career Readiness deficiencies.
-Learning activities may include, but are not limited to, the following: - a.
+A. When a student has successfully met the Essential Learner Outcomes of College and Career Readiness metric for each outcome:

+1. A notation shall be made in the student's cumulative record.
+Such information will be communicated to parent(s)/guardian(s) in writing.

+2. Students who meet the College and Career Readiness metric for the high school Essential Learner Outcomes of College and Career Readiness assessments have met an essential criterion for graduating from the Millard Public Schools.
+Upon successful completion of the required number of credits and Personal Learning Plan as defined by Policy 6320 and Rule 6320.1, students shall be eligible for a graduation diploma from the Millard Public Schools.

+B. If a student has not met the College and Career Readiness metric for a given Essential Learner Outcome of College and Career Readiness, the following shall occur:

+1. The school/district will initiate a consistent and collaborative problem solving and intervention model called Multi-Tiered Systems of Support (MTSS).
+Records of problem solving and intervention strategies are required.

+2. Utilizing the MTSS problem solving process, school representatives will offer the student learning activities that address recognized Essential Learner Outcomes of College and Career Readiness deficiencies.
+Learning activities may include, but are not limited to, the following:

+- a.
 Differentiated/complementary instruction during regular classes (i.e., peer tutoring, needs groups, individualized instruction); - b.
 Before or after school tutorials; - c.
 Study hall tutorials; - d.
 Change of interdisciplinary teams or level of instruction; - e.
 Repeat of specific course(s) of study; - f.
 Assignment to and attendance at specific class(es) designed to address deficiencies; - g.
 Attendance at summer school; and/or - h.
 Use of specific District identified interventions designed to support student achievement. - 3.
 If the student is verified with a disability the IEP Team may reconvene to review the problem solving and intervention strategies and to ensure that the IEP is written to assist the student in areas of weakness and that appropriate accommodations are in place. - 4.
 If the student has a 504 Accommodation Plan, the 504 Team may reconvene to review the problem solving and intervention strategies and to ensure that needed accommodations are in place in areas of weakness. - 5.
-If the student is identified as an English Language Learner (ELL), a school team responsible for planning the student's academic program may reconvene to review the problem solving and intervention strategies and to ensure that needed accommodations are in place in areas of weakness. - C. Procedures for high school students - 1.
-If a student has not met the College and Career Readiness metric for a given Essential Learner Outcomes of College and Career Readiness as measured by the ACT® Assessment, the following shall occur: - a.
+If the student is identified as an English Language Learner (ELL), a school team responsible for planning the student's academic program may reconvene to review the problem solving and intervention strategies and to ensure that needed accommodations are in place in areas of weakness. - C. Procedures for high school students a.
 The problem solving and intervention strategies will be reviewed by a qualified team and, if necessary, redesigned.
-Students shall be referred to Building Problem Solving Team for identification of needs if not previously referred. - b.
-The building will review the student's results of the Nebraska State Accountability Test.
-If the student has successfully met the Essential Learner Outcomes of College and Career Readiness metric measured by Nebraska State Accountability Test for each outcome, then - i.
-A notation shall be made in the student's cumulative record.
-Such information will be communicated to parent(s)/guardian(s) in writing.
+Students shall be referred to Building Problem Solving Team for identification of needs if not previously referred.